Supporting Oregon artists and visual arts ecology

 Visual Arts funding opportunities

-Hallie Ford Fellowships in the Visual Arts: Applications are now open.
+Hallie Ford Fellowships in the Visual Arts: Applications open in January.

 Up to three annual fellowships, each in the amount of $35,000, to Oregon visual artists who have demonstrated sophisticated practice and signficant potential.
 The application is available through the CaFE application website.

 Artists-in-Residence: Requests for proposals are announced midyear

 We support "Golden Spot" residency programs in Oregon that provide opportunities for artists to explore or produce new work.
 The Foundation also partners with national programs to support residences for Oregon visual artists.

 Exhibition & Documentation: By invitation only - Application opens in fourth quarter.